 - Grow – Inbound Marketing & Communication Strategies are about filling the funnel – driving traffic to your site.
 You have spent the time and money to build a great website.
 Now we want to tell the world to come to visit.
 So how do we engage your target audience?
 Are they on Facebook?
 Are they tweeting?
 Or are we talking about a good old newsletter?
 Sometimes, we don’t know.
 So we try different tactics, and we measure the response.
 We call this A/B testing.
 The Growth Effort focuses on helping our clients “reach” their target audience with brand messages via content marketing, display, and other tactics.

 - Convert – You’ve built the site, launched the store, and have plenty of visitors – but no sales.
 How do you convert your visitors into customers?

 Understanding eCommerce is committed to helping startups, local businesses, and service providers achieve greater online visibility to generate leads and grow their businesses.
-Our team of trained and experts in Search Engine Optimization SEO, helping to optimize online content and using Google products such as Google Maps and Google My Business to increase traffic to your business.
+Our team of trained experts in Search Engine Optimization SEO helps optimize online content and use Google products such as Google Maps and Google My Business to increase traffic to your business.

 Our team will work with you one-on-one to clearly understand the goals of your business.